BlackWasp

 for (initialisation; condition; iteration) command;

-The second section of the for statement is called the condition.
-This is a Boolean condition that must be met in order for the code within the loop to be executed.
-If the condition is broken before the loop has executed once, the code in the loop is never executed.
-In our example, the condition stated is 'i<=5'.
-This means that the code will continue to execute as long as the value of 'i' remains at or below five.
-Once this limit is exceeded, the loop stops executing and control passes to the statement immediately following the loop.
-The condition section is closed with a semicolon character (;).
+The second section is called the condition.
+This is a Boolean predicate that must be true in order for the code within the loop to be executed.
+If the condition is false before the loop has executed once, the code in the loop is skipped.
+In our example, the condition is 'i<=5'.
+Therefore, the code will execute whilst 'i' remains at or below five.
+Once this limit is exceeded, the loop stops executing and control passes to the statement following the loop.
+The condition section is closed with a semicolon (;).

-The iteration section of the for statement contains a command that is executed on the completion of each iteration of the loop.
-In the example, the counter variable is incremented by one after each iteration.
-The result of this is that the code within the loop is executed five times with the value in 'i' increasing each time.
+The iteration section contains a command that is executed on the completion of each loop iteration.
+In the example, the counter variable is incremented after each iteration.
+The result is that the code within the loop is executed five times with the value of 'i' increasing each time.

 Using a Code Block for a Loop's Command